 Inferior sagittal sinus

-The inferior sagittal sinus is a dural venous sinus found within the inferior, free margin of the falx cerebri.
+The inferior sagittal sinus is a dural venous sinus found within the inferior, free margin of the falx cerebri (a fold of dura mater).
 This sinus collects the blood from the falx and often from the medial surfaces of the brain hemispheres.

 This article will discuss the anatomy and function of the inferior sagittal sinus.